Soliton formation in a bound state in the continuum GaN waveguide polariton laser

-In this work, we report the first experimental observation of polariton condensation on a BIC in a GaN patterned structure under a large pumping spot and we demonstrate its experimental fingerprints, including the suppression of far-field emission and the appearance of a polarization vortex, which ensures the topological protection of the BIC.
-Most importantly, we study the role of the polariton-polariton interactions, demonstrating the formation of a polariton soliton on the BIC state and the change of its shape with the increase of the particle density, in perfect agreement with the theory.
+In this work, we report the first experimental observation of polariton condensation on a BIC in a GaN patterned structure and we demonstrate its experimental fingerprints, including the suppression of far-field emission and the appearance of a polarization vortex, which ensures the topological protection of the BIC.
+Most importantly, we report k-space and 2-dimensional (2D) real space images of the BIC condensate.
+They show gap soliton states having a lateral size of about 3~$\mu$m.
+The localization mechanisms are the attractive exciton reservoir and polariton-polariton interaction both acting on negative mass particles.
 The soliton formation is particularly important because its presence affects the angular emission diagram of the BIC condensate and modifies the light extraction efficiency.

 \textit{Polariton BIC.} We study a waveguide of a wide-bandgap semiconductor (GaN) exhibiting pronounced excitonic resonances which are able to strongly couple with photonic modes even at room temperature~\cite{semond2005strong,brimont2020strong}.
 The scheme of the sample is shown in Fig.~\ref{fig1}(a).
 The sample contains a patterned 232~$nm$-thick GaN waveguide layer grown by metalorganic vapour phase epitaxy on top of an AlGaN bottom cladding, itself grown on a GaN-on-Sapphire template displaying a low dislocation density of the order of $3\times10^8$cm$^{-2}$.
 The 1D lattice is fabricated by electron beam lithography and inductive plasma etching~\cite{bouchoule2018technologies,souissi_Ridge_2022}, with the parameters of the patterning (period $a_0=132 \ nm$, filling factor 60\%, etching depth 55~$nm$) chosen in order to obtain a BIC for photonic modes at an energy allowing their strong coupling with the GaN exciton resonances~\cite{septembre2024soliton}.